aristanetworks/avd/docs/howto/migrate-to-cv-deploy.md

 === "cv_deploy"

-    By setting `cv_devices: []`, it instructs the role to skip all device-specific operations and only process the manifest.
+    By setting `cv_deploy_devices: []`, it instructs the role to skip all device-specific operations and only process the manifest.

     ```yaml hl_lines="14-15"
     ---